wp-plugins/awesome-flickr-gallery-plugin/README.txt

 == Upgrade Notice ==

+= 3.2.3 =

+[FEATURE] Show off your Popular Flickr photos by selecting My Popular Photos as the source for the gallery.

+= 3.2.1 =
+[MAJOR FEATURE] Now galleries can be created using tags.
+[Enhancement] For galleries created using a Flickr Gallery, URL of the owner's Flickr profile page appears as part of the title of the photo
+[Bug Fix] Slideshow doesn't show all the photos when accessed from any page but first

+= 3.1.7 =
+[FEATURE] Multiple sorting options now available for galleries.
+You can now use these options to override your sorting options set on Flickr.

 = 3.1.5 =
 [ENHANCEMENT] Editors can now access Add/Delete/Saved Galleries page.
 [ENHANCEMENT] Colorbox and HighSlide updated to latest versions.